linto-ai/whisper-timestamped/README.md

 * Special care has been taken regarding memory usage: `whisper-timestamped` is able to process long files with little additional memory compared to the regular use of the Whisper model.

 `whisper-timestamped` is an extension of the [`openai-whisper`](https://pypi.org/project/whisper-openai/) Python package and is meant to be compatible with any version of `openai-whisper`.
+It provides more efficient/accurate word timestamps, along with those additional features:
+* Voice Activity Detection (VAD) can be run before applying Whisper model, to avoid hallucinations due to errors in the training data (for instance, predicting "Thanks you for watching!" on pure silence).
+* When the language is not specified, the language probabilities are provided among the outputs.

 ### Notes on other approaches